gabrielfs7/object-calisthenics-workshop/README.md

 ```
 #### Rules not validated

-Some rules are not automatically validated, so you need to check by itself, with others or sharing with me.
+Some rules are not automatically validated, so you need to check by yourself, with others or sharing with me.

 - :x: 3.
 Wrap Primitive Types and Strings - Since PHP 7, you can use define(strict_types=1) and scalar type hints.
   For other cases, e.g. email, you can deal with that in your Domain via Value Objects.